Winston-Salem, North Carolina: Museums

 The Reynolda House Museum of American Art features collections from the colonial period to the present day.
-The museum was built in 1917 by Katherine Smith Reynolds and her husband R.J.
-Reynolds.
+The museum was built in 1917 by Katherine Smith Reynolds and her husband R. J. Reynolds.
 The facility became an art museum in 1967 and first started as a center for education and arts in 1965.
 Behind the house is a 16-acre lake called "Lake Katherine", which was reverted into wetlands and has a wide variety of wildlife.
 Many of buildings were changed into shops, boutiques, and restaurants that still operate today.
 This house still is a main attraction in Winston-Salem.

-The Southeastern Center for Contemporary Art is a multimedia contemporary art gallery in Winston-Salem that was founded in 1956 and accredited by the American Alliance of Museums in 1979, one of 300 museums to receive this accreditation.
-There is no permanent collection of art exhibits but includes art by artists with regional, national, and international recognition.
-SECCA has three exhibit halls, with 9,000 square feet, and a 300-seat auditorium.
+NCMA Winston-Salem, formerly the Southeastern Center for Contemporary Art (SECCA), is a contemporary art museum founded in 1956.
+It became an affiliate of the North Carolina Museum of Art and a division of the North Carolina Department of Natural and Cultural Resources in 2007.